adkinsrs/sadkins_site/misc.md

 * Sept 17 - Octopath Traveler - PC
   * Main stories have been completed.
 Unsure if I want to go for the "true ending"
 * Sept 22 - SteamWorld Dig - PC
+* Sept 30 - Camouflage - UFO 50 - PC
+  * UFO 50 is a collection of 50 full-length 1980s-style games.
+I'm going to include beaten games that have a endpoint in this list.

 ### Books I have read